ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/evaluate-result.md

 ## Build the ARC Tool

-TODO: move to setup?
 You are already familiar with the evcli tool, which can be used to process attestation tokens.
-There is a very similar tool called arc, which can be used to process attestation results.
+There is a very similar tool called `arc`, which can be used to process attestation results.
 The arc tool is also part of the Veraison project.
-Change into a fresh directory and clone its repository as follows:
+Clone its repository as follows:

 ```bash
 git clone https://github.com/veraison/ear.git